Supermodels (Romanian TV series)

 After suffering from an illness the year after the filming of the third cycle of Next Top Model, the show entered a hiatus.
-Ultimately, Botezatu abandoned his role as head judge of the show, whose cancellation remains unconfirmed.
+Ultimately, Botezatu abandoned his role as head judge of the show, effectively cancelling the program.
 Shortly after his departure, Botezatu took on the role of head judge and host on Supermodels.
-Supermodels more closely derives its format from The Face, although an official endorsement from the franchise does not exist.
+Supermodels more closely derives its format from The Face.

-The winner, Cătălin Bucur & Gabriela Prisacariu, received a contract with PackBackAge Concept in Paris.
+The winner, Cătălin Bucur & Gabriela Prisacariu, received a contract with PackBackAge Concept Agency in Paris.

-Show format
+Show premise

-Each contestant is divided into an individual team in the beginning of the series.
-Generally the contestants participate in a weekly challenge.
-The segment is then followed by the models performing in a photo shoot.
-After the shoot, one team is saved from elimination, and two contestants from the losing teams are put up for elimination.
-The judges then decide which contestant will leave the competition.
-About two-thirds of the way through the competition, no team is saved from elimination.
-The judges nominate several contestants for elimination and vote on which of the nominated contestants they will eliminate.
+At the start of the series, each contestant was placed on an individual team.
+Each week, the contestants participated in a challenge, followed by a photo shoot.
+After the shoot, one team was granted immunity, while two contestants from the losing teams were put up for elimination.
+The judges then determined which contestant would leave the competition.
+Around two-thirds of the way through the season, the format changed—no team was saved from elimination.
+Instead, the judges nominated multiple contestants and voted on which of them to eliminate.